rewards-fillr/fillr-test-a/README.md

 Find the HTML autocomplete spec.
 This WHATWG Living Spec describes the ‘autocomplete’ attribute of html inputs/controls.

-The output of this task is a JSON hash containing.
-The key of each element in the hash will be the ‘name’ attribute of the control.
-The corresponding value for each control id will be an ‘autofill detail token’ describing your best guess at the suitable section (optional), address type (optional), and the autofill field name for the control as per the WHATWG autofill spec.
+The output of this task is a JSON hash containing

+- the key of each element in the hash will be the ‘name’ attribute of the control.
+- the corresponding value for each control id will be an ‘autofill detail token’ describing your best guess at the
+    suitable section (optional), address type (optional)
+- the autofill field name for the control as per the WHATWG autofill spec.

 Save the complete JSON hash to the file named mapping.json